-Project Submittal - Timing, Other Program Categories, and Other IPA Procurements
+Project Submittal - Timing, Other Program Categories, and Other IPA Procurements and the ABP, but if selected in the indexed REC procurement the Approved Vendor would need to withdraw ABP application.

 20. Are we able to submit a project into this program while also submitting to the indexed REC RFP in an effort to secure a REC contract?
 Understanding, that if selected under the indexed REC RFP, we would pull our TCS application and lose the bid fee.